Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Results

-At its core, the PEM-UDE approach works because the prediction error correction removes the sensitive dependence on parameters from the system being fit, effectively negating the hallmark trait of chaotic systems.
-As shown in Fig. \ref{fig:s4}a, when $K$ is small there is an $\mathcal{O}(1)$ divergence with respect to any deviation in the initial parameter choice (illustrated as a deviation of 1e-9 in Fig. \ref{fig:s4}a), but as $K$ is sufficiently large ($K\approx0.18$ in this example) this sensitive dependence is eliminated and the error between the two trajectories shrinks.
-For sufficiently large $K$, this error will depend on the size of the deviation in the parameter, and $K$ can be tuned based on the estimate of this deviation (Fig. \ref{fig:s4}b).
-This property, along with the fact that when the error term in Eq. \ref{eq:pemude}a shrinks to zero the dynamics of the original system are fit, means that the PEM perturbed system is well-behaved (i.e. non-chaotic) and has a loss minimum at the same point as the original system.
-As such, the L2 norm trajectory fitting approach which is unstable on the original chaotic system is thus stabilized on the PEM-UDE, allowing the fitting process to convergence while leading to an effectively unbiased final fit.
+The PEM-UDE approach works because the prediction error correction removes the sensitive dependence on parameters from the system being fit, neutralizing the defining feature of chaotic systems.
+As shown in Fig.~\ref{fig:s3}a, when $K$ is small there is an $\mathcal{O}(1)$ divergence with respect to any deviation in the initial parameter choice (illustrated as a deviation of $10^{-9}$ in Fig.~\ref{fig:s3}a), but when $K$ is sufficiently large ($K\approx0.18$ in this example) this sensitive dependence is eliminated and the error between the two trajectories shrinks.
+For sufficiently large $K$, the residual error depends on the size of the deviation in the parameter, and $K$ can be tuned based on the estimate of this deviation (Fig.~\ref{fig:s3}b).
+For noise-free observations generated within the model class, the feedback vanishes on the data-consistent trajectory and preserves the zero-loss set [Eq.~\eqref{eq:zeroset}].
+With noise, partial observability, or misspecification, PEM instead trades stability against a shallower and potentially biased objective [Eq.~\eqref{eq:noisyCK}].
+The $L_2$-norm trajectory fitting approach, which is unstable on the original chaotic system, is thereby stabilized over the range of gains examined here.

-The dynamics learned by the PEM-UDE fit the system well, while the initial estimate of the UDE alone does not offer an accurate prediction even within the Lyapunov time of the system (Fig. \ref{fig:2}c).
-For the parameters selected here, the Lyapunov time of the system is $\lambda^{-1} \approx 10$, with most nearby areas of parameter space having similar characteristic times ($\lambda^{-1} < 25$; see Methods for more details).
-While the mean error of the UDE alone continues to grow throughout the simulation time, the mean error at each timestep of the PEM-UDE fit dynamics is 2-3 orders of magnitude smaller than the dynamics themselves.
+The dynamics learned by the PEM-UDE fit the system well, while the initial estimate of the UDE alone does not offer an accurate prediction even within the Lyapunov time of the system (Fig.~\ref{fig:2}c).
+For the parameters selected here, the Lyapunov time of the system is $\lambda^{-1} \approx 10$, with most nearby areas of parameter space having similar characteristic times ($\lambda^{-1} < 25$; see Methods for further details).
+The mean error of the UDE alone continues to grow throughout the simulation time, whereas the mean error at each timestep of the PEM-UDE fit dynamics is two to three orders of magnitude smaller than the dynamics themselves.